 Its sleek profile and sturdy construction provides the same experience you get in regular toilets.
-The seals around edge of the tank are excellent at keeping the odor off from escaping.
+The seals around edge of the tank are excellent at keeping the odor from escaping.
 The regular height of the model is finely suitable for people of all ages.

 What is a Composting Toilet?

-The waterless, pre-assembled design of these toilets make it a highly effective toilet solution in RVs, small boats, camping and hiking sites, people who live in the woods like forest rangers.
-There are many areas, miles away from the hustle bustle of metropolitan city where water is still a scarce, or may be the areas that still haven’t developed a good sewage system.
+The waterless, pre-assembled design of these toilets make it a highly effective toilet solution in RVs, small boats, camping and hiking sites, and for people who live in the woods like forest rangers.
+There are many areas, miles away from the hustle and bustle of a metropolitan city where water is still scarce, or may be other areas that still haven’t developed a good sewage system.
 Composting toilets will be of great service for folks inhabiting in those places.

-Principle Behind Composting Toilet
+Principle Behind The Composting Toilet

-Human solid waste is 90% water, the vent system evaporates the water to shrink the volume of the substance and release the odour.
-Decomposition process takes place faster when there sufficient level of warmth in the environment.
+Human solid waste is 90% water so the ventilation system evaporates the water to shrink the volume of the substance and release the odor.
+The decomposition process takes place faster when there is a sufficient level of warmth in the environment.
 If you’re going to travel in a very cold area, perhaps you should reconsider buying a composting toilet.
-You will have to empty the basin at regular intervals to keep the toilet clean and odour-free.
+You will have to empty the basin at regular intervals to keep the toilet clean and odor-free.

 Benefits of Using a Composting Toilet

-We all read about saving the nature, planting trees, watch environmentalists engaging into heated debates on global warming.
-The discovery of manually decomposing the sewage is a great way to go make our surroundings greener and more beautiful.
-You can use the organic waste to boost the growth of the trees in your garden.
+We all read about saving nature, planting trees, and watch environmentalists engaging in heated debates on global warming.
+The discovery of manually decomposing our sewage is a great way to go make our surroundings greener and more beautiful.
+You can use organic waste to boost the growth of the trees in your garden.

 Installing a composting toilet is as easy as it gets.
 In many states, you can get the job done for a small amount.
-In a way, composting toilets pay for themselves.
+As mentioned above, composting toilets pay for themselves.
 The technical elements in the toilets that help you get rid of the waste quicker include a cranking handle.

 Common Issues with Composting Toilets

-Furthermore, you have to ensure that the vents are working fine, creating adequate air flow inside the unit to allow the stink to escape.
+Furthermore, you have to ensure that the vents are working fine and that they are creating adequate air flow inside the unit to allow the stink to escape.
 As unpleasant as it sounds, doing the whole thing wrong can trigger a cacophony of odor punishing your olfactory nerves.
-But aside the perks, it is an actual cost-effective, eco-friendly method to use your poop for a noble purpose.
+But aside the negatives, it is an actual cost-effective, eco-friendly method to use your waste for a noble purpose.